FWDekker/intellij-randomness/README.md

 # This README is about the upcoming v3 release.
 For information about the latest public version, [check the old README](https://github.com/FWDekker/intellij-randomness/tree/v2)

-Rather than going to [random.org](https://www.random.org/) or making up your own random data, you can now insert random numbers, strings, UUIDs, and custom formats using an IntelliJ action!
+Rather than going to [random.org](https://www.random.org/) or making up your own random data, you can now insert random numbers, UUIDs, names, IP addresses, and much more using an IntelliJ action!

 This plugin is also available on the [plugin repository](https://plugins.jetbrains.com/plugin/9836-randomness)!